STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning

 \section{Introduction}

 \IEEEPARstart{A}{s} an important part of vehicle-to-everything (V2X), intelligent connected vehicles (ICVs) equipped with in-vehicle communication networks and various embedded computing devices have begun to spread rapidly and become a popular trend \cite{beijing1}.
-Along with more and more intelligent technologies integrated into vehicles, ICVs can obtain various intelligent services and comfortable experiences, including autonomous driving, collision avoidance, auto parking assist, and so on.
-However, these technologies also expose the in-vehicle network to attackers with more opportunities, and a large number of evolving new types of attacks have appeared in cyberspace, which threatenes the security of in-vehicle network (IVN) and even the safety of passengers \cite{beijing2invehcile}.
+Along with increasing number of intelligent technologies integrated into vehicles, ICVs can obtain various intelligent services and comfortable experiences, including autonomous driving, collision avoidance, auto parking assist, and so on.
+However, these technologies have also exposed the in-vehicle network (IVN) to attackers with more opportunities, and a large number of evolving new types of attacks have appeared in cyberspace, which threatens the security of IVN and even the safety of passengers \cite{beijing2invehcile}.